designs-groups/designs-groups.github.io/README.md

 # How to Read the Database

-At this stage, we are uploading and updating the data for 2-designs admitting flag-transitive, block-transitive, and/or point-transitive automorphism groups.
-In particular, we construct and classify 2-designs whose automorphism groups are almost simple.
-These data can be found in one of three folders named by flag-transitive, block-transitive, and point-transitive.
+Here the data for 2-designs admitting block-transitive automorphism groups.
+In particular, we construct and classify 2-designs with flag-trasitive automorphism groups.
+These data can be found in one of three folders named by ``Block-transitive'' and ``Flag-transitive''.
 In each folder, there are some subfolders and one can find some files named by a group name G, for example, "U3(3).g".
 This means that the 2-design stored in this file is constructed by the group G = U3(3).
-For ease of access to these files, one can use the Table of subgroups.

 In each file, the information about the 2-designs D with automorphism group G is presented in four main sections.

 **1.** The number of designs is provided is a table (symmetric, non-symmetric, point-primitive, block-primitive, etc).
 For example, the table below provides all information about the number of 2-designs with automorphism group A5.2 = S5.
 Therefore, there are in total 5 flag-transitive 2-designs, one is symmetric, and the remaining four designs are non-symmetric.
 The symmetric design is point-imprimitive and block-imprimitive.
 All non-symmetric designs are point-primitive; among them, three are block-imprimitive.
-We clarify whether we have a complete classification.

     Number of 2-designs:
     --------------------------------------------------------------